rossgk2/techblogs/Computer networks.md

 * *Forwarding* consists of a network-level switch receiving a packet, looking up its destination address in a table, and sending the packet in a direction determined by that table.
 * *Routing* is the process that determines how every forwarding table should be organized, so as to optimize which of the multiple paths between a sender and receiver each packet should take.

 Forwarding is a *local* process that works the same for every switch[^1].
-Routing is a *global* process that involves the forwarding table for all switches.
+In routing, each forwarding table is modified in a different way so as to produce a cohesive *global* result.

 [^1]: The forwarding process is the same for every switch in the following sense: if two switches have the same forwarding table, then they will forward packets in the same way.